megacamelus/camel-upstream-info/camel-documentation/camel-stax.md

     stax:#myHandler

+# Usage

-# Usage of a content handler as StAX parser
+## Usage of a content handler as StAX parser

 The message body after the handling is the handler itself.